A resolution of the inclusive flavor-breaking $\tau$ $|V_{us}|$ puzzle

-Given the excellent consistency of the $\vert V_{us}\vert$ results obtained from the individual $w_2$, $w_3$ and $w_4$ FESRs, we quote as our final result the value obtained from a combined 3-weight fit.
-With our central choice of input for the $us$ distribution, employing the preliminary BaBar result for $B[\tau^-\rightarrow K^-\pi^0 \nu_\tau ]$~\cite{adametzthesis}, we find
+The dotted line in this same panel shows the analogous $\vert V_{us}\vert$ results obtained from the $s_0$-dependent $w_\tau$ analysis using the fitted values of $C_6$ and $C_8$ as input.
+One again finds a dramatic reduction in the $s_0$ dependence, as well as excellent agreement with the results obtained using the other weights.

-in excellent agreement with the result from $K_{\ell 3}$ and compatible within errors with the expectations of 3-family unitarity{\footnote{The result is reduced to $\vert V_{us}\vert =0.2204(23)_{exp}(4)_{th}$ if the alternate 2014 HFAG~\cite{HFAG2014} $B[\tau^-\rightarrow K^-\pi^0\nu_\tau ]$ normalization is used instead for the $K^-\pi^0$ distribution.
-Finalizing the preliminary BaBar analysis of this branching fraction is thus highly desirable.
-The qualitative conclusions of the analysis are, however, independent of which of these two normalizations is chosen: in both cases the conventional implementation produces $\vert V_{us}\vert$ with strong unphysical $s_0$- and $w$-dependences, both of which are cured once the alternate implementation, in which the $C_{D>4}$ are fit to data, is employed.}}.
+Errors on the $us$ distribution data limit the precision with which the $C_{2N+2}$ (which represent nuisance parameters for the determination of $\vert V_{us}\vert$) can be currently determined.
+It is, nonetheless, worth checking that the results for the FB condensates are compatible with an expected FB suppression relative to the corresponding flavor $ud$ V+A condensates.
+Comparing the results for $C_6$ and $C_8$ from our favored (FOPT) fits to those for the corresponding $ud$ V+A condensates, $C_{6,8}^{ud;V+A}$, obtained from the favored, $s_{min}=1.55\ GeV^2$, 3-weight, combined V\&A FOPT fit of Ref.~\cite{dv7}, we find, for the ratios of FB to non-FB $D=6$ and $8$ condensates, the results $0.50(16)(20)$ and $0.40(25)(19)$, respectively, where the first error, in each case, results from the uncertainty on the FB condensate $C_{2N+2}$ and the second from that on $C_{2N+2}^{ud;V+A}$.
+The results for the FB condensates are thus natural, and compatible with the expectation of FB suppression; the sizeable uncertainties, however, preclude going beyond these qualitative observations.